It was only weeks ago — at least it seems like that — but it was a third of a century.

 Yam’s younger sister, Sona [far left in the group photo] is married and also lives in Kathmandu.
 Here’s her Facebook page: https://www.facebook.com/sona.thapa.7?fref=pb&hc_location=friends_tab&pnref=friends.all

 And where is Chris Hale, you ask?
-Hale, an accomplished musician, is living in Toronto, Canada.
+Hale, an accomplished musician, lives in Toronto.
 His website: http://christopherhalesitar.com

 OLD HOME MOVIE FILM – 1970s

-The beautiful background music [Himalchulu, a Nepali Christian folk song] is performed by Chris Hale.
+The beautiful background music [Himalchulu, a Nepali Christian folk song] is performed by Chris.

 Tony was an avid photographer.
 We took a lot of photos.
-Tony took delight in showing me the small, wood-burning stove he made from mud.
+Tony took delight in showing me the small, wood-burning stove he’d made — from mud.
 Again, the folks in Amp Pipal — whether local or foreign — improvised to get by.

 Tony eventually returned to Britain.
-Last I heard the man was back in Nepal, doing foreign-development work in Kathmandu.
+Last I heard he was back in Nepal, doing foreign-development work in Kathmandu.

 Damage at Amp Pipal was limited to a cracked concrete foundation.
 I can’t recall where the epicentre was located.

 It was more embarrassing than anything.
-I eventually made by way to my house … but being a closed, missionary compound, news of a reporter getting lost and taking a tumble spread like wildfire.
+I eventually made my way to the house … but being a closed, missionary compound, news of a reporter getting lost and taking a tumble spread like wildfire.
 The locals loved it.

 POLITICAL UNREST & CONFLICT

-When I was in Nepal [Spring 1981], Maoist rebels were active in the western part of the country … and they’d organized a day of protest.
+When I was in Nepal [Spring 1981], Maoist rebels were active in the western part of the country and they organized a day of protest.
 There was to be a total work stoppage — and I mean ‘total.’
-No one was to work that day; none of this “essential services” stuff.
+No one was to work that day; there was none of this ‘essential services’ stuff.

-The protestors gave the man a look of respect, stepping aside as he made towards the foreigner.
-The jumper stood directly in front of me and began his lecture.
-When he finished, his teeth were clenched in anger.
-I knew virtually no Nepalese, but his glare and the tone of his voice signaled he wasn’t a ‘happy camper.’
+The protestors gave the man a look of respect, stepping aside as he made towards me.
+The rock jumper stood directly in front of me and began his lecture.
+I knew virtually no Nepalese, but his glare and the tone of his voice clearly signaled he was not a happy camper.
 He was trying to tell me I wasn’t supposed to be working.

 Mimicking with my hands — even worse than an Italian with a twitch — I indicated that I was climbing Liglig to get some pictures.
 I then tried to leave, but Mr. Jumper blocked my path by extending his arm.
 I looked around, saw that no one had weapons and so I clutched his arm and slowly lowered it.
 He didn’t resist, nor did he say anything.